 This measure will result in the expedited AB 2588 reviews for facilities located within the Stockton AB 617 Community.
-More information about this effort can be found later in the section, "Additional Regulatory Measures to Reduce Emissions in the Community" found later in this chapter.
+More information about this effort can be found later in the section, "Additional Regulatory Measures to Reduce Emissions in the Community."
 Please refer to Appendix E for additional details about the District's Health Risk Assessment Process, and a table identifying the AB 2588 reassessment status of each facility within the community as of December 21, 2020.